-Both the D5 and the Df are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the Df does not have a direct predecessor.
+The Df is a recent model that features in the current product line-up of Nikon.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Is the Nikon D5 better than the Nikon Df or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D5: